 Bendell has traveled the country giving speeches, especially for conservative groups..
 Don was also previously on the National Board of Directors of Combat Veterans for Congress.
 In November of 2016, 3 days before the Presidential election, Don was personally requested by then-republican Presidential nominee Donald J. Trump to emcee and host soon-to-be President Trump’s biggest rally at the Denver at the National Western Stock Center.
 Three weeks prior to that, Don emceed another Trump rally in Denver introducing Eric Trump and other dignitaries at the Centennial Institute, Colorado Christian University.

 Don has a Master of Science in Leadership degree from Grand Canyon University and a Bachelor of Science degree in Business from Colorado Christian University.
 He has also been a licensed Colorado big-game guide and outfitter, bodyguard, executive sales rep, TV Talk show host, and radio disc jockey.
-A former widower, Don is the father of 6 grown children and grandfather of 11.
+A former widower, Don is the father of 6 grown children and grandfather of 14, and previously lost two grand-daughters, as well.
 On September 15, 2017, he married Dr. Janet Bendell, who is a social psychologist, also a former Army captain and Vietnam-era veteran, who received her doctorate from UMASS and also attended Harvard and Rutgers.
 Don and Janet wrote a self-help motivational memoir entitled Real Men are Cowboys & Women Love Them, which was published by Strongheart Entertainment Corporation and Ingram Books in large paperback and e-book.
 Released on Amazon and Kindle in March, 2020, the book hit three Amazon best-seller lists in its first week, including number six on “Amazon’s Hottest New Sellers,” and then the Covid 19 pandemic hit and killed book signings and sales.
 The first two-thirds of the non-fiction book, are sometimes dramatic, even heartbreaking, sometimes humorous, and most often action-packed true stories from Don's very colorful, adventure-filled life.
 The final third of the book is Janet's clinical breakdown of the 5 types of men and what makes some men appealing to women, while others turn women off.

 For years, Don rode a big pinto National Showhorse named Eagle, and now rides a gaited chocolate Palomino with flaxen mane and tail Rocky Mountain Horse named Jubilee.
 Don and Janet own the Strongheart Ranch south of Florence, Colorado (named for his number one best-selling western).
 Don's custom-built office, where he writes, has tongue-in-groove blonde aspen walls and cathedral ceilings and many windows with beautiful mountain views.
 It is adorned with western and military art, including signed and numbered prints from close friend Anita LaCava Swift, John Wayne's oldest grandchild.
 Actually, Don was her official escort for a Special Forces convention in SC in 2014.
 It also has signed art work from friends such as artist/film-TV star Buck Taylor (Tombstone, Gunsmoke) and artist Dave Merrick.